mtkrebs87/Project_1/README.md

  # Project_1

-Project 1
+The effect COVID has had on the rental market of New York City's five major boroughs
+_____
+### Contributors
 Lauren Pescarus
 Brian Mitchell
 Liana Hamacher
 Michael Krebs

+#### Questions:
+How has COVID affected the number of rental units?

-1.How has COVID affected the price and availability of rental properties?
+How has COVID affected the median price of rental units?

 Datasets:
 1.Zillow Observed Rent Index (ZORI)